firdawse/RAG-papers-review/README.md

 RAG evaluation taxonomy can be divided into two primary targets: retrieval quality and generation quality.

 For retrieval quality, the focus is on how relevant the retrieved documents are to the query.
-This aspect can be measured based on some order-agnostic metrics that are indifferent to the ranking of retrieved documents, such as:
+This aspect can be measured based on some order-anware metrics that are indifferent to the ranking of retrieved documents, such as:

 - **RECALL@k**: Measures the proportion of correctly identified relevant items in the top K recommendations out of the total number of relevant items in the dataset.
 - **Precision@k**: Measures the number of relevant items over the total number of items.